mpusz/mp-coro/README.md

   - using `[[nodiscard]]` attributes in much more places
   - `storage<T>` class template
     - responsible for storage of the result or the current exception
-    - implementation uses on `std::variant` under the hood
+    - implementation uses `std::variant` under the hood
     - interface similar to `std::promise`/`std::future` pair
-    - could be replaced with `std::expected` proposed in [P0323](https://wg21.link/p0323)
+    - could be replaced with `std::expected` proposed in [P0323](https://wg21.link/p0323) in the future
     - used in `task`, `sync_wait`, and `async`
   - `task_promise_storage<T>` class template
     - separates coroutine promise logic from its storage